gatsbyjs/gatsby/docs/blog/2018-02-16-bright-future-for-the-web/index.md

 [Medium](https://medium.com/@ryanwiemer/gatsby-and-the-jam-stack-91e31508f364)
 on January 31, 2018._

 Recently I relaunched my wife’s photography portfolio, [KNW Photography](https://www.knw.io/), using a combination of Gatsby, [Contentful](https://www.contentful.com/) and [Netlify](https://www.netlify.com/).
-This particular group of tools represents a new and exciting web development architecture known as the [JAMstack](https://jamstack.org/) (Javascript, APIs and Markup).
+This particular group of tools represents a new and exciting web development architecture known as the [JAMstack](https://jamstack.org/) (JavaScript, APIs and Markup).
 In this post I will be sharing my personal thoughts on each of these new tools and why together they represent the “holy grail” of the static website world.

 ## Why Other Static Site Generators Didn’t Work For Me